dislersd/Sprint-Challenge--JavaScript/README.md

 - Window/Global Binding.
 If "this" is in the global scope it will always reference the Window object.

 - Implicit Binding.
-"This" references the object preceding a function when using dot notation. ie: object.function (here "object" is referenced by the "this" keyword)
+Here the "this" keyword references the object preceding a method when using dot notation. ie: Dylan.age()... here "Dylan" is referenced by the "this" keyword and the method might be

+function() {
+  console.log( `${this.age}` )
+}

 - Explicit Binding.
 We control what this references using .call(), .apply(), or .bind() methods.